jagustin/digibyte/README.md

 DigiSpeed Hardfork: Block 1,430,000 Dec.
 4th 2015

-DigiByte vs Bitcoin
+LekCoin vs Bitcoin
 -------------------

-Security: 5 DigiByte mining algorithms vs. 1 Bitcoin algorithm.
+Security: 5 LekCoin mining algorithms vs. 1 Bitcoin algorithm.
-DigiByte mining is much more decentralized.
+LekCoin mining is much more decentralized.
-DigiByte mining algorithms can be changed out in the future to prevent centralization.
+LekCoin mining algorithms can be changed out in the future to prevent centralization.

-Speed:  DigiByte transactions occur much faster than Bitcoin transactions.
+Speed:  LekCoin transactions occur much faster than Bitcoin transactions.
 1-3 second transaction notifications.
-15 second DigiByte blocks vs. 10 minute Bitcoin blocks.
+15 second LekCoin blocks vs. 10 minute Bitcoin blocks.
-DigiBytes are confirmed after 1.5 minutes vs. 1 hour with Bitcoin.
+LekCoins are confirmed after 1.5 minutes vs. 1 hour with Bitcoin.

-Transaction Volume: DigiByte can handle many more transactions per second.
+Transaction Volume: LekCoin can handle many more transactions per second.
 Bitcoin can only handle 3-4 transactions per second.
-DigiByte currently can handle 280+ transactions per second.
+LekCoin currently can handle 280+ transactions per second.
 The 2015 DigiSpeed hardfork introduced changes that double the capacity of the network every two years.

-Total Supply: More DigiBytes, lower price, more micro transactions, better price stability.
+Total Supply: More LekCoins, lower price, more micro transactions, better price stability.
-21 billion DigiBytes will be created over 21 years.
+21 billion LekCoins will be created over 21 years.
 Only 21 million Bitcoins will be created over 140 years.
 1:1000 ratio.
-1 Bitcoin for every 1000 DigiBytes.
+1 Bitcoin for every 1000 LekCoins.

 Flexibility: Ability to quickly add new features.
-DigiByte can add new features & upgrades much quicker than Bitcoin.
+LekCoin can add new features & upgrades much quicker than Bitcoin.
-Future DigiByte upgrades will push transaction limit to several thousand per second.
+Future LekCoin upgrades will push transaction limit to several thousand per second.

-Marketability & Usability: DigiByte is an easy brand to market to consumers.
+Marketability & Usability: LekCoin is an easy brand to market to consumers.
-DigiBytes are much cheaper to acquire.
+LekCoins are much cheaper to acquire.

 License
 -------

-DigiByte Core is released under the terms of the MIT license.
+LekCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/digibyte/digibyte/tags) are created regularly to indicate new official, stable release versions of DigiByte Core.
+[Tags](https://github.com/lekcoin/lekcoin/tags) are created regularly to indicate new official, stable release versions of LekCoin Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).